bd317/BengaliAI_Speech_Recognition_5th_solution/README.md

 https://www.kaggle.com/code/benbla/5th-place-solution

 ### Notes
-Training and val loss or WER scores may differ in earlier epochs because seed_everything was not set in the original version. <br>
+Training and val loss or WER scores may differ in earlier epochs because seed_everything was not set in the original version.
 However, the differences are negligible after a few thousand training steps.<br>
 In the original version WandB was used to track the experiments.
 The flag was set to False in this repository.
 By commenting out the following line, tracking can be reactivated:<br>
 os.environ["WANDB_DISABLED"] = "true"